TELL US WHAT YOU THINK OF THE WHP!!

 ACUs without Permethrin Allowed for Nursing Soldiers

 ALARACT 170/2013 UPDATE OF ALARACT 289/2012 FACTORY TREATED ARMY COMBAT UNIFORMS WITH PERMETHRIN (CAC required) addresses special circumstances when a Soldier may receive a temporary profile to wear a non-permethrin treated ACU.
-Key points:
+While there are no indications of adverse health effects to mother or child from Permethrin-treated clothing, female Soldiers that are pregnant, nursing, or trying to get pregnant are authorized to wear an untreated ACU or maternity uniform.

 Who is authorized to wear non-permethrin treated ACUs?